Tommy Haslam

 Joseph Thomas Haslam (c.
 1863 – c.
-1896) was an English rugby union full back who played club rugby for Batley and also represented Yorkshire at county level.
-Although never selected at international level he was part of the British Isles team who took part in the 1888 New Zealand and Australia tour, the first British overseas tour.
+1896) was an English rugby union threequarter and fullback who played club rugby for Batley, Dukinfield and Stockport RFC.
+Tom represented Yorkshire and Cheshire at county level.
+Tom a member of the British Isles team who in 1888 toured New Zealand and Australia tour, the first British overseas tour.

 Early life and family

 Joseph Thomas Haslam was born in 1863 in Birmingham, which at the time was in Warwickshire.
 He was christened on 15 March 1863 at St James the Less, Ashted, Warwickshire.
 He was the son of a joiner, William Haslam and his wife Rose Anne.
 His mother was from Paisley, Scotland, whilst his father was from Thornhill, West Riding of Yorkshire.
 Joseph had at least four siblings, an older brother Gerard, two younger sisters Mary Ann and Louisa and a younger brother Charles.
 By 1881 the family was living in Batley, Yorkshire where Joseph was a warp beamer in a woolen mill.